Special Note to New Hampshire Residents

 This is an advanced-level course.
 Attendees are expected to have working experience as BizTalk Server application developers.
-The lectures and labs in this course assume that attendees have been through the typical lifecycle of a BizTalk Server application at least once.
+The lectures and labs in this course assume that attendees have been through the typical lifecycle of a BizTalk Server application

 At the completion of this course, attendees will be able to: